 And only recently have we begun to understand that being a “publisher” means acting like one: Putting the audience above all—creating value for it first, and selling stuff second.

-Which leads me to my wish for all of us in 2017: Let’s challenge our assumptions.
+Which leads me to my wish for all of us: Let’s challenge our assumptions.